imindMan/slashcox/README.md

 This project is basically [Discox](https://github.com/v1rbox/discox) but support slashing commands.

 # Installation
 The installation is pretty basic.
-If you are a discox developer (or contributor), you can immediately install it!
+If you are a discox developer (or contributor), you can (technically) immediately install it!

 For the rest, read the [wiki](https://github.com/imindMan/slashcox/wiki)